-I thought it might be helpful to create a resource page for bloggers & readers to see the products and services both blogging & photography related that I use with my blog.
+Welcome to my food blogging resources page for bloggers or anyone interested in some of the back-end stuff of blogging.
+Below is a list of some of the more important products and services both blogging and photography related that I use on Running to the Kitchen.
 The list will likely change as I find different resources worth mentioning over time.

 Canon EOS 6D – I finally upgraded my camera in November 2014 from the Canon T3 (below) to the 6D.
 After using a friend’s during a day of shooting food combined with this Canon 100m macro lens (that I also bought and love!), the expense finally seemed justified.
 The camera has a much broader range of ISO settings, does really well at a high ISO, takes some crystal clear photos and has both wifi and gps capabilities (the latter of which I’m sure I’ll never use but the wifi is fun!).

 Canon EOS T3 – This is the first DSLR I purchased in June 2011 and used until November 2014.
 It’s one of the most basic models Canon makes and it really can’t be beat for the price.
-I think I actually paid more for my waterproof point & shoot back in 2006 than I did for this camera.
-It’s really not about having the most expensive camera, it’s about how you learn to use it (and the lens to some extent).
+I still use it as a back up when my 6D is being out for cleaning or if I need two cameras for a video shoot.

 Canon 50mm f/1.8 – After using the stock lens that comes with the T3 for almost a year, I finally upgraded to this lens.
 Again, it’s not the best, most expensive one out there, but I think it can take some really great pictures and the price is just great.
 People say wonderful things about the 50mm f/1.4 but since I hardly ever shoot lower than f/2.2, I can’t seem to justify the extra expense of that lens.
 Going from a zoom to a prime lens was a little bit of an adjustment but now I love it.